Is It Better to Watch TV Shows Week to Week or Binge?

 Community, Spoiler Safety, and Shared Viewing Culture

 This one is backed by cognitive science.
-The spacing effect, a well-documented psychological principle, shows that information learned in spaced intervals is retained significantly better than information absorbed all at once.
+The spacing effect, a well-documented psychological principle, shows that information learned in spaced intervals is retained far better than information absorbed all at once.
 It is the reason distributed study sessions outperform cramming before an exam.

 The Real Pros of Binge-Watching TV Shows